unitymakesus/juneteenth/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Spread Juneteenth awareness with this splash page that automatically appears on your homepage on Juneteenth!
+Spread Juneteenth awareness with this splash page that automatically appears on your website on Juneteenth!
 (WCAG 2.1 AA compliant modal)

 == Installation ==

 1. Upload `juneteenth` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. On 6.19, a Juneteenth modal will automagically appear on your homepage
+3. On 6.19, a Juneteenth modal will automagically appear on your website

 == Screenshot ==